 Fortunately, there are tried and true techniques to efficiently handle a customer’s complaint.
 Share them with the interviewer to demonstrate your ability to resolve stressful situations with finesse and grace.

-Here are some techniques and steps to draw on to help shape your answer to the question, “How would you handle an angry call from a customer?”
+Here are some techniques and steps to draw on to help shape your answer to the question, “How would you handle an angry customer?”

 Ideally, after a caller expresses their unhappiness, they will apologize for their outburst and allow you to move forward with resolving the issue.
 However, if their anger escalates to using violent or vulgar language, refer to your company's policy about how to proceed.
 If the guidelines indicate that you should end the call, do so immediately and be sure to accurately document what they said to you along with their specific complaint.

 Speak in an even tone, and do not participate in the oncoming ugliness as it will only intensify the situation.
 If you’re struggling to keep your composure, there is an easy, effective technique to “distance” yourself from the anger being projected onto you.

 Take a deep breath, and as you do, feel compassion for yourself, smiling inwardly.
 Breathe deeply again and smile outwardly as you feel compassion for the distressed customer.
 Put yourself in their shoes and remember that their anger is ultimately at the problem they are encountering, not you.